 This smoked pork picnic roast is incredible.
-Learn how to smoke a perfect picnic using your own rub to take it to the next level.
+Learn how to smoke a perfect picnic roast using your own rub to take it to the next level.

 How did we end up with a Traeger smoker?

-BUT also because, somehow, even though we don’t have actual TV, I found a cooking show on Netflix talking about smoking meat and then we fell into a rabbit hole, people.
+Because, somehow, even though we don’t have actual TV, I found a cooking show on Netflix talking about smoking meat and then we fell into a rabbit hole, people.
 A RABBIT HOLE!

 Once you’re in that spiralling funnel of convincing yourself you need something it’s hard to get out.